The California Dental Transformation Initiative

 College of Dental Medicine’s (CDM) Participation

-CDM also participated in a unique system to develop an electronic support system for community health workers (CHWs) and home visitors to enable them to act as front line workers to identify young children at risk for dental disease, provide educational resources, and link them to further care.
+CDM also participated in a unique system to develop an electronic support system for community health workers (CHWs) and home visitors to enable them to act as front-line workers to identify young children at risk for dental disease, provide educational resources, and link them to further care.
 The Early Childhood Oral Health Assessment (ECHOA) is currently being transitioned to a new platform with the intent to make it available across the state.

 In both the VDH and ECOHA programs, CDM participated in and led aspects of system design, provider and community site training, and on-going technical assistance and support.

-These reports are available here:
+These reports referenced in the Symposium are available here:

 - The Virtual Dental Home: Building Best Practices into California’s Oral Health Care Delivery System for Children